Title : Making custom domains work without the www at the start

 That's an article Making custom domains work without the www at the start This time, hopefully can benefit for you all.
 Well, see you in other article postings.

-You are now reading the article Making custom domains work without the www at the start With link address https://areyoublogger.blogspot.com/2012/10/making-custom-domains-work-without-www.html
+You are now reading the article Making custom domains work without the www at the start With link address http://areyoublogger.blogspot.com/2012/10/making-custom-domains-work-without-www.html